IbzanHyena/blog.ibzan.co.uk/articles/2026-05-02-why-i-love-j.md

 That said, I still chose to write the markdown parser and blog generator for this site in J—it’s entirely possible to write typical software in the language.

 J also lacks a strong type system or tools to enforce typing efficiently.
-More relevantly, J also lacks a convenient interface to enforce the _shapes_ of arrays, which is extremely relevant to any array language—although I am not away of any that have this capability except [repa][repa].
+More relevantly, J also lacks a convenient interface to enforce the _shapes_ of arrays, which is extremely relevant to any array language—although I am not aware of any that have this capability except [repa][repa].
 This makes validating data passing through the program (and especially heterogeneous data) a pain, which is exactly what many typical programs must do.

 The real Achilles heel for typical software is the lack of an ecosystem for certain areas.